-BUT GUESS WHAT!
-You actually have to tell your potential clients about these factors!
+You must actually tell your potential clients about these factors!
 They must be interwoven seamlessly into every pitch you make for a client, particularly online.
 Read on…

-To enable them to dominate the uncontested market ahead of local divorce lawyers, online non-lawyer providers utilize advanced data-driven digital advertising techniques, the best UX (User Experience) website design practices, wicked-cool divorce software, borderline fraudulent advertising and sales practices, cut-throat unethical up-selling and your Bar Association’s wise policy of not pursuing them unless the fraud or UPL is blatant and severe, which they make sure it never is.
+To enable them to dominate the uncontested market ahead of local divorce lawyers, online non-lawyer providers utilize advanced data-driven digital advertising techniques, the best UX (User Experience), website design practices, wicked-cool divorce software, borderline fraudulent advertising and sales practices, cut-throat unethical up-selling and your Bar Association’s wise policy of not pursuing them unless the fraud or UPL is blatant and severe, which the fraudsters make sure it never is.

 See here for an excellent overview of the current UPL situation and why you should not care one darn about it.

 Yet regardless of all of these issues that favor you, we must face the reality that online divorce mills understand the divorce-buying market far better than you do.
-They sit in Seattle or India and they beat you to your core business every single day in your own hometown.
-We’re just sayin’.
+They sit in Seattle or India or Ukraine and they beat you to your core business every single day in your own hometown.
+Just sayin’.